MirotiDV/react-crud-ts/README.md

-A simple CRUD project using React, TypeScript and Vite and Zustand
+A simple CRUD project using React, TypeScript, Vite and Zustand